 - It also educates students about the history and continuing development of human rights as well as about international law, like the Universal Declaration of Human Rights or the Convention on the Rights of the Child.

 - Furthermore, human rights education highlights human rights violations such as torture, genocide, or violence against women and the social, economic, political, ethnic, and gender forces which cause them.

 Read about the importance of Understanding the Role of a Mentor in Education

 Importance of Engineering Education in India

 Infrastructure is another vital component that contributes to the development of any nation.
 Engineering education is gaining more relevance nowadays with many individuals striving to gain admission to prestigious engineering colleges around the world.
 The importance of engineering education came to light, especially after the achievement of Independence in the year 1947.
-The Indian government realised the huge potential of engineers in the development of the nation.
-They realised the importance of developing engineering education for ultimately building the Indian industry, roads, dams, communication systems, power and drinking water facilities and other necessary infrastructure.
+The Indian government realized the huge potential of engineers in the development of the nation.
+They realized the importance of developing engineering education for ultimately building the Indian industry, roads, dams, communication systems, power and drinking water facilities, and other necessary infrastructure.